anjali4464/Spotify-dashboard/README.md

-A dasboard for spotify data analysis
+A dasboard for spotify data analysis using powerbi  and hotel analysis project using excel